ibm-cloud-docs/cephaas/go.md

 The credentials can be found by creating a [Service Credential](/docs/cephaas?topic=cephaas-creating-s3-credential-sds), or through the CLI.

-Figure 1 shows an example of how to define environment variables in an application runtime at the {{site.data.keyword.cos_full_notm}} portal.
+Figure 1 shows an example of how to define environment variables in an application runtime at the {{site.data.keyword.cephaas_full_notm}} portal.
 The required variables are `IBM_API_KEY_ID` containing your Service Credential `apikey`, `IBM_SERVICE_INSTANCE_ID` holding the `resource_instance_id` also from your Service Credential, and an `IBM_AUTH_ENDPOINT` with a value appropriate to your account, like `https://iam.cloud.ibm.com/identity/token`.
 If using environment variables to define your application credentials, use `WithCredentials(ibmiam.NewEnvCredentials(aws.NewConfig())).`, replacing the similar method used in the configuration example.

 ![environment variables](images/go-library-fig-1-env-vars.png){: caption="Environment Variables"}